 Programme overview

 If you’re working in the industry or are ready to enter into a work arrangement with an employer, you can further your understanding of automotive electrical engineering with the New Zealand Certificate in Automotive Electrical Engineering.
-You’ll find out more about safe and effective diagnosis and repair of electrical and electronic faults in a range of vehicles.
+You’ll learn more about safe and effective diagnosis and repair of electrical and electronic faults on various vehicles.

 Highlights

-- Learn and work in Mataaho, our purpose built trades facility.
-This includes multiple workshop spaces, as well as the Giltrap Volkswagen sponsored lab with the latest emulation and simulation technologies
+- Learn and work in Mataaho, our purpose-built trade facility.
+This includes multiple workshop spaces, as well as the Giltrap (Volkswagen) sponsored lab with the latest emulation and simulation technologies

 - Improved job prospects: This programme is nationally developed and recognised